SHARING STORIES WITH THE NEXT GENERATION

 WHAT DO WE AIM TO DO?

-The project has raised awareness of Muslim contributions to Britain’s past war efforts.
+The project has helped raised awareness of Muslim contributions to Britain’s past war efforts.
 Through delivering various interactive workshops we will explore how many countries regardless of colour, nationality and religious indifferences came together to serve one nation to overcome the enemy.

 UNEARTHING FORGOTTEN HISTORIES AND BURIED STORIES